MohdRas/docker-basics/README.md

     - two containers in the same docker network can talk to each other with just the container name.
     - "docker network ls" command
         - docker networks by defaults.
-    - "docker network create mango-network" command
+    - "docker network create mongo-network" command
         - creates our own custom network "mango-network"
     - run mangodb in "mango-network".
-        - "docker run -p 27017:27017 -d -e MANGO_INITDB_ROOT_USERNAME=admin -e MANGO_INITDB_ROOT_PASSWORD=password --name mangodb --net mango-network mango"
+        - "docker run -d --name mongodb --network mongo-network -p 27017:27017 -e MONGO_INITDB_ROOT_USERNAME=admin -e MONGO_INITDB_ROOT_PASSWORD=password mongo"
         - 27017:27017 is the PORT_BINDING.
         - admin is the USER_NAME.
         - password is the PASSWORD.